cloudevents/spec/schemaregistry/schemaregistry.md

 ### 2.1.1.
 Schema group attributes

-The data model for a schema group consists of three attributes:
+The data model for a schema group consists of these attributes:

 #### id